gracco/sysadmin-interview-questions/README.md

   - source port it's dynamic based on net.ipv4.ip_local_port_range defined between 32768 - 61000, destination port 80 or 443.

 * How do you add an IPv6 address to a specific interface?
-  - using ip -6 addr command, or using ifconfig ip inet6, or editing the SO file for network interfaces.
+  - using ip -6 addr command, or using ifconfig ip inet6, or editing the OS file for network interfaces.

 * You have added an IPv4 and IPv6 address to interface eth0.
 A ping to the v4 address is working but a ping to the v6 address gives yout the response ```sendmsg: operation not permitted```.
 What could be wrong?
   - can be a firewall rule